golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 ![batch_fail](/assets/bad_result_single_log.png "Requestor script output logs")

 !!! error
-we had not received result object. (but error hadling is better then in alfa2)
+we had not received result object. (but error handling is better then in alfa2)

 And an example where a single command failed: